Flooded Member Detection for Subsea Pipeline Inspection (Gamma FMD Subsea)

 Thanks to gamma ray technology and ScanTech’s advanced software, technicians are able to establish whether or not members are flooded or dry in a matter of seconds.
 When mounted to an ROV, an experienced crew can inspect entire platforms quickly and efficiently at a drastically reduced cost compared to other inspection methods.

-In this way, it is clear that carrying out flooded member detection with this system offers time and cost savings over other methods.
+It is clear that carrying out flooded member detection with this system offers time and cost savings over other methods.

 Subsea Pipeline Inspection